canonical/operator-workflows/README.md

 | origin-channel | string | "" | Origin channel |

 The runner image will be set to the value of `bases[0].build-on[0]` in the `charmcraft.yaml` file, defaulting to ubuntu-22.04 if the file does not exist.

+* auto_update_charm_libs: Checks if updates to the charm libraries are available and, of necessary,  opens a pull request to update them.
+This workflow requires `pull_request` and `content` write permissions.